 I am a warm and person-centered graduate counselor licensed in Washington, D.C.
 Strengths-based, narrative, and multicultural in my approach, I believe in partnering with my clients to empower them to embody their strengths and capacities to make positive change.
 As a bi-racial Korean-American who has worked domestically and abroad, I have experience working with diverse populations on challenges related to career development, academic stressors, anxiety, self-esteem, relationships, identity, and motivation.

 I have over 6 years of professional experience focusing on mental wellness for high-risk populations.
+I am a culturally competent clinician who uses a conversational style of therapy.
+I started as an intern in 2020 and now work full-time at M&K supporting clients with various challenges.
+At M&K, I have predominantly worked with young professionals going through life adjustments, experiencing anxiety, depression, symptoms of trauma, mood disorders, ADHD and personality disorders.
 I believe everyone can learn and facilitate their growth if they are open to the counseling and healing process.

 I am a non judgmental, empathic Licensed Graduate Professional Counselor.
 With over 7 years of experience providing social services in the DMV area, working with high risk populations, those experiencing symptoms of mental health (such as Anxiety, Depression, and ADHD), those struggling with substance use, and members of the LGBTQIA+ Community.
 I strive to utilize a trauma informed, culturally competent approach in order to provide a safe and supportive environment.
 I recognize that every individual is unique and I empower clients to achieve their therapeutic goals.

-I am an affirming and practical Licensed Graduate Professional Counselor in DC, as well as a Certified Rehabilitation Counselor.
-Most of my work experience is related to Substance Abuse, utilizing Dialectical Behavior Therapy and other evidence based practices, however I am open and eager to learn from all individual experiences.
+I am an affirming Licensed Graduate Professional Counselor in DC, as well as a Certified Rehabilitation Counselor.
+I predominantly utilize CBT, DBT, and Motivational interviewing when working with clients experiencing issues with substance abuse disorders, ADHD, life transitions, relationship issues, trauma, anxiety, and depression.
 I enjoy working with emerging adults in a solution focused, person centered environment.
 I also enjoy working with clients who identify with different cultural backgrounds and the LGBTQIA community.

-I have over 7 years of professional experience providing counseling services with diverse populations in New York and the DMV area, including being a crisis counselor in helping sexual assault and domestic violence survivors.
-As a therapist, I utilize evidence-based practices and mindfulness techniques to help clients learn and facilitate their growth through the counseling and healing process.
-I am inspired to assist individuals with self-esteem, trauma, anxiety, depression, addiction and other life issues.
-It is my passion to help individuals empower themselves, to develop a deeper self-awareness and to overcome obstacles they encounter in their lives.
-I work under the supervision and guidance of M&K Counseling Associates Co-Owners - Joanne Kim & Dr. Murray.
+I have over 8 years of professional experience providing counseling services with diverse populations in NY and the DMV area, including being a crisis counselor in helping sexual assault and domestic violence survivors.
+My role as a therapist isn’t to tell you how to live, but to help you explore ways to live life more fully.
+I utilize evidence-based practices and mindfulness techniques to help clients learn and facilitate growth.
+I am inspired to assist individuals with self-esteem, trauma, anxiety, depression, ADHD, and addiction related challenges.
+I also specialize in working with medical professionals, business professionals, and the Web3 community.
+It is my passion to help individuals empower themselves, to develop a deeper self-awareness, and to overcome obstacles they encounter in their lives.

 I am a licensed graduate professional counselor for Washington, DC.
 I obtained my master’s degree in Clinical Mental Health Counseling from George Mason University where I interned at the GMU Center for Psychological Services.
 I have experience and advanced training using behavioral and CBT interventions, components of DBT, mindfulness, and other evidence-based practices.
 My prior work experience includes crisis counseling at the National Suicide Prevention Hotline and working with homeless and immigrant populations.
 Using a person-centered and collaborative approach, I help culturally diverse clients facing challenges related to anxiety, depression, trauma, loss (including loss of a child), self-esteem, and relationship distress, as they find hope and become empowered to move forward to a more fulfilling life.